AD5224/AD5224/README.md

 - 👋 Hi, I’m Aditi Tanksale
-- 👀 I’m interested in web development and java development
+- 👀 I’m interested in web development and java development and also in Machine Learning
 - 🌱 I’m currently learning html and js

 <!---